 Igee Okafor (igeeokafor.com), Diego Leon of Dandy in the Bronx, Taylor Camp of The Tie Guy, Nick Sewell of Dapper Nick NYC, Justin Jeffers of FYG Blog, Reza Moreno of Reza Crisitan, Josh Aaron of The Urbane Savant, Veneto Soberanes of Veneto Soberanes.

 I use a Canon 5D Mark iii.
 On occasion, I use my 1961 Pentax Honeywell Spotmatic when I'm feeling adventurous!

 I was extremely lucky with buying my camera (the Canon).
-I was able to purchase it from a co-worker at one of my jobs who was selling his.
+I was able to purchase it from a co-worker at one of my job who was selling it.
 I copped it for $1,500, which is an incredible price!

 What is your main aesthetic?